 3. Community Work

 Kyabirwa is a great location for volunteering in Uganda.
 It is close to Jinja, one of the main towns that attract tourists in Uganda.
-And for a good reason - located at the source of the Nile it offers a beautiful scenery, fun leisure activities and the amenities of a small city.
-Yet, Kyabirwa is far enough from town to give you a good insight into rural life in Uganda.
+And for a good reason - located at the source of the Nile, it offers beautiful scenery, fun leisure activities and the amenities of a small city.
+However, Kyabirwa is far enough from the town to give you a real insight into rural life in Uganda.
 Moses - the CEO - and his family will accomodate you during your stay.
 You will feel at home in no time and whenever you find yourself unsure about something, there is someone to offer a helping hand.

-We strive to offer different areas for volunteers to work in so everyone feels their knowledge and skills is applied to its outmost potential.
+We strive to offer different areas for volunteers to work in so everyone feels their knowledge and skills is applied to its utmost potential.